raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-static-ip-address.md

 Once your raspberry pi has finished restarting, connect to it locally to verify the static IP address `hostname -I` or ping from it on a networked computer `ping YOURSTATICIP`.

 ## Disabling static IP-address
 In many cases you may not want your Raspberry Pi set to use a static IP address.
-You can change the network configuration back by editing `dhcpcd.conf` again (`sudo nano /etc/dhcpcd.conf` and removing all the lines you added in the previous step.
+You can change the network configuration back by editing `dhcpcd.conf` again (`sudo nano /etc/dhcpcd.conf` and removing all the lines you added in the previous steps.